 What happens next

-The Environment Agency sends you a letter setting out any actions that you need to take.
+The Environment Agency sends you a Compliance Assessment Report setting out any actions that you need to take.
 You’ll get a follow-up visit from the Environment Agency if you have serious problems meeting the standards.